phiele/cavelius-art/README.md

 SPA webshop built with React, Rails 7 API for product management, Cloudinary for product image management and Stripe as a payment solution.

+Deployment:
+* run "npm run deploy" in the console
-Steps to deploy the app on gh-pages are described in the following article: https://create-react-app.dev/docs/deployment
+* details steps to deploy the app on gh-pages are described in the following article: https://create-react-app.dev/docs/deployment